Special (Volunteer) Constable

 We want you to do well throughout the recruitment process, and you can familiarise yourself with the recruitment and vetting process by visiting our website North Wales Police Website before you start your application.
 You’ll find detailed information about our eligibility requirements and information about the various stages you go through as part of the selection process.

-Assessment centres will be held for eligible candidates in May 2025 to fill positions in the September 2025 intakes.
+Assessment centres will be held for eligible candidates on September 7th & 14th 2025 to fill positions in the January 2026 intake.

 There’s never been a better time to join North Wales Police.
 Apply now to be in a unique position with helping to make North Wales the safest place in the UK to work, live and visit.